Harold Hongju Koh

-Harold Hongju Koh (born December 8, 1954) is an American lawyer and legal scholar who served as the legal adviser of the Department of State in the Obama administration.
-He was nominated to this position by President Barack Obama on March 23, 2009, and confirmed by the Senate on June 25, 2009.
-He left the State Department in January 2013, returning to Yale University as a Sterling Professor of international law.
+Harold Hongju Koh (born December 8, 1954) is an American diplomat, lawyer, legal scholar, politician, and writer.
+Except for his periods of government service, he has taught at Yale Law School from 1985 to the present, including as the law school's 15th Dean from 2004 to 2009, and currently as a Sterling Professor of international law.
+From 1998 to 2001, he served as the Assistant Secretary of State for Democracy, Human Rights, and Labor under President Bill Clinton.
+From 2009 to 2013, he served as the legal adviser of the Department of State in the Obama administration.
+He has published more than ten books on topics including international law, the U.S. Constitution, and international relations.
 He was elected to the American Philosophical Society in 2007.

 Early life and family

 Koh was born in Boston, Massachusetts.
 His parents grew up in Korea under Japanese rule in an area that later became part of North Korea.
 He has described his family thus:

 They grew up under Japanese colonial rule, forbidden to speak Korean or even to use their Korean names.
 When their country was divided after World War II, my mother and her family were trapped in North Korea.
 In desperation, they hiked for days to the border to be picked up and were brought back to Seoul.
 But even there, they lived under dictatorship.
 For less than a year in the 1960s, (South) Korea enjoyed democracy.
 My father joined the diplomatic corps.
-But one day, tanks rolled and a coup d'etat toppled the government, leaving us to grow up in America.
+But one day, tanks rolled and a coup d'état toppled the government, leaving us to grow up in America.

 After the coup, Koh's father, legal scholar and diplomat Kwang Lim Koh, was granted asylum in the United States.
 He moved to New Haven, Connecticut, with his family and took a teaching position at Yale.
 His wife, Hesung Chun Koh (Harold Koh's mother), had a Ph.D. in sociology and taught at Yale as well—they were the first Asian Americans to teach there.

 Harold was struck by polio at age six; he went through "two operations, leg braces, and endless rehabilitation" and as a result still walks with a limp.

 Koh has six siblings.
 Howard Koh—a Harvard University public health professor and former Massachusetts Public Health Commissioner—previously served as the United States Assistant Secretary for Health in the Obama administration.
 His sister Jean Koh Peters also teaches at Yale Law School.

 Koh's wife, Mary-Christy Fisher, is an attorney employed by the Connecticut Veterans Legal Center; they have two children.